 Sometimes a baby is born with or quickly develops a yellow tint to the skin referred to as jaundice.
 This is caused by an increase in the blood of a toxic substance called bilirubin.
-Typically, the condition will clear up on its own within days; however, when the levels of bilirubin become too elevated (kernicterus) it can damage the brain and cause cerebral palsy, deafness and other serious disorders.
+Typically, the condition will clear up on its own within days; however, when the levels of bilirubin become too elevated (kernicterus) it can damage the brain and cause cerebral palsy, deafness and other serious birth defect disorders.
 Thus, health care providers must monitor jaundice carefully and provide treatment when needed to prevent kernicterus from occurring.
-As cerebral palsy attorneys, we have successfully handled cases on behalf children who have suffered brain damage due to negligent monitoring and treatment of jaundice.
+As cerebral palsy attorneys, we have successfully handled birth trauma cases on behalf children who have suffered brain damage due to negligent monitoring and treatment of jaundice.

-Birth Defect Lawyer
+Birth Defect Lawyer in New Jersey

 Sometimes adults make family planning decisions in order to avoid the risk of having a child with a birth defect.
 This is especially true among older adults still of childbearing years and persons who have a strong family history of certain genetic disorders.
 Occasionally, an elective sterilization is performed negligently and an unwanted pregnancy ensues with a child who is healthy.
-Other times the child suffers from the very birth defect that the parents sought to avoid through sterilization.
+Other times the child suffers from the very birth defect or birth trauma that the parents sought to avoid through sterilization.
 Our cerebral palsy lawyers have successfully handled cases involving failed sterilization.